t0mpr1c3/catrpilr/README.md

 ## Features

 * Fast, playable action!
 * Bleeps!
-Power pills!
+Flashing lights!
 High score!
 * _Special bonus screen memory glitches!_

 I don't know what causes some of the the on-screen garbage: it might be something to do with how the emulator is implemented.